r3dact3d/r3dact3d.github.io/_posts/2025-1-19-orion-local-ai.md

 ```

 _This command runs the Cloudflare Docker container in detached mode, enabling a tunnel to route traffic through your machine to services running inside WSL._

+Visit [Cloudflare](https://dash.cloudflare.com/) for more info on Zero-Trust Tunnels

 ## Pausing Thoughts